qasdet/MVP/README.md

 AwardCategoryDisplay : Cloud and Datacenter Management TechnicalExpertise   :
 InTheSpotlight       : False
-Headline             : Francois-Xavier Cat is a Microsoft MVP in PowerShell who has been in the IT field since 2007.
+Headline             : # Cat is a Microsoft MVP in PowerShell who has been in the IT field since 2007.
 He is currently an Automation
                        Specialist in a large Financial company.
-Biography            : Francois-Xavier Cat is from France but has been living in Montreal, Quebec, Canada since 2004.
+Biography            : # Cat is from France but has been living in Montreal, Quebec, Canada since 2004.

                        In 2014, He was concurrently awarded his first MVP PowerShell by Microsoft and PowerShell Hero 2014 award by PowerShell.org.
                        In 2015, he was also nominated Sapien Technologies MVP.

-                       You can follow his blog at http://lazywinadmin.com DisplayName          : Francois-Xavier Cat
+                       You can follow his blog at http://#.com DisplayName          : # Cat
-FullName             : Francois-Xavier Cat PrimaryEmailAddress  :
+FullName             : # Cat
+PrimaryEmailAddress  :
 ShippingCountry      : Canada
 ShippingStateCity    : Montreal, QC